Applications of artificial intelligence: Trading and investment

 Large financial institutions use AI to assist with their investment practices.
 BlackRock's AI engine, Aladdin, is used both within the company and by clients to help with investment decisions.
 Its functions include the use of natural language processing to analyze text such as news, broker reports, and social media feeds.
 It then gauges the sentiment on the companies mentioned and assigns a score.
 Banks such as UBS and Deutsche Bank use SQREEM (Sequential Quantum Reduction and Extraction Model) to mine data to develop consumer profiles and match them with wealth management products.

 Underwriting

 Online lender Upstart uses machine learning for underwriting.
 ZestFinance's Zest Automated Machine Learning (ZAML) platform is used for credit underwriting.
-This platform uses machine learning to analyze data, including purchase transactions and how a customer fills out a form, to score borrowers.
-The platform is handy for assigning credit scores to those with limited credit histories.
+It uses machine learning to analyze data, including purchase transactions and how a customer fills out a form, to score borrowers.
+It can also assign credit scores to those with limited credit histories.

 Audit

 AI makes continuous auditing possible.
 Potential benefits include reducing audit risk, increasing the level of assurance, and reducing audit duration.
 Continuous auditing with AI allows real-time monitoring and reporting of financial activities and provides businesses with timely insights that can lead to quick decision-making.